Probate Registry opening hours are between 9.30am-4.30pm

 An interim death certificate is acceptable.

-If the person died overseas refer to Rule 28.
+If the person died outside Australia refer to rule 356.18(3).
 View here for more information.

-You must provide information about all assets and liabilities as at date of death, including those located interstate and if the deceased died domiciled in Australia their assets overseas.
-Assets include real estate, house contents, money in bank accounts, investments, motor vehicles and other possessions.
+You must provide a description and value of all assets and liabilities at date of death of the deceased, including those located interstate and if the deceased died domiciled in Australia, their assets overseas.
+Assets include interests in real estate, house contents, money in bank accounts, investments, motor vehicles and other possessions – but excluding any assets owned with another as joint tenants.

 Liabilities include legal expenses, tax, mortgages or other debts existing at date of death but not funeral expenses.

 You must provide the Probate Registry with verification of your identity.
-This can be completed by an authorised person being one of the following:
+This can be completed by an authorised witness being one of the following:

-Refer to Practice Note 1 of 2022 for the requisite documents and list of acceptable documents for 100 points of ID.
+Refer to rule 351.8 and the Practice Note 4 of 2024 for the requisite documents and a list of acceptable documents for 100 points of ID.

 Ensure that you have the verification of identity accessible and saved on your computer in PDF format can upload it as you complete the CourtSA Grant Application form.

-To submit your application, you will need a credit card to pay the fee.
+To submit your application, you need a credit card to pay the Court fee.

-Reseal of an interstate or foreign Court grant
+Registration of an interstate grant or Reseal of overseas grant

-1. Original grant or a Court certified copy of the grant
+1. Original interstate or overseas grant or a duly authenticated copy of that grant)

-It is very important that you do not remove any staples or clips holding the Will (and codicils) together.
+It is very important that you do not remove any staples or clips holding the original Grant or the duly authenticated copy of that grant.

-When you scan the Will to upload a copy to your grant application DO NOT REMOVE THE STAPLES.
-If the staples or clips have already been removed, do not re-staple or clip the Will.
+When you scan the original Grant or an duly authenticated copy of that grant to upload a copy to your grant application DO NOT REMOVE THE STAPLES.
+If the staples or clips have already been removed, do not re-staple or clip the original Grant or the duly authenticated copy of that grant.

-The scanned copy of the Will (and codicil(s)) must be as one document and not separate pages.
+The scanned copy of the original or the duly authenticated copy of that grant must be as one document and not separate pages.
 For more information about why this is important, view here.

-Ensure that you have the Will and any codicil accessible and saved on your computer in PDF format so you can upload it as you complete the CourtSA Grant Application form.
+Ensure that you have the original Grant or the duly authenticated copy of that Grant accessible and saved on your computer in PDF format so you can upload it as you complete the CourtSA Grant Application form.

-The death certificate you provide must be a true and complete copy of the original, AND BOTH SIDES must be scanned and uploaded.
+The death certificate uploaded to the application must be a true and complete copy of the original, AND BOTH SIDES must be scanned and uploaded as one document.

 Ensure that you have the death certificate accessible and saved on your computer in PDF format so you can upload it as you complete the CourtSA Grant Application form.